Monday, March 17, 2025

 4. Acknowledge the history of the monument itself with a plaque that says something like this:

 I'm open to suggestions about what to do with the CSA symbols carved into the plinth or the marble man up top.
-Gen. Humphreys was a newspaperman as well as a soldier, so maybe he could surrender his rifle and stay up there as a memorial to journalism.
+Gen. Humphreys was a newspaperman as well as a soldier, so maybe he could surrender his rifle and stay up there as a memorial to journalism and hometown newspapers.

 President Lincoln's slavery map shows the percentage of slaves in South Carolina counties in the 1860 census.
 Abbeville and Edgefield were adjacent, before the counties of Greenwood, McCormick, and Saluda were established.
 Slaves were the majority of the population in Abbeville and Edgefield.